PolinaShchulepova/DevOps-Project-Assignment/README.md

 This project is a small web application built with Python and Flask that lets users get and add quotes.
 The quotes are saved in a Redis database, and every time you refresh the page, you get a random quote.
+Users can also personalize their experience by selecting the type of quotes they’d like to see — whether they’re in the mood for inspiration, a good laugh, or anything else that speaks to them.

 The application has two main parts:
 - One part that displays a random quote
 - Another part that lets you add new quotes using a simple  HTML form

 Everything runs in Docker containers – both the app and the Redis database – and you can open the app with one simple command using Docker Compose.